 "One of these out-of-towners threw a hot rock at Pang's eye," a witness said.
-Other witnesses claim that Pang.
+Other witnesses claim that Pang, half-blinded, began Ren stumbling about when follo another man using a fire imp poker struck Pang "so hard he was retarded for life."
+The that Another man was found rela dead at the scene by the multiple knife wounds. beh Police ofa are currently searching for a man expi referred to as the Man in li Mountain in connection its with the killing. beh

-half-blinded, began stumbling about when another man using a fire poker struck Pang "so hard he was retarded for life."
+Ba Daily N

-Another man was found dead at the scene by multiple knife wounds.
-Police are currently searching for a man referred to as the Man Mountain in connection with the killing.
+CON

-Locals are claiming that the Claws of the White Tiger are responsible for the violence.
-"They burn our crops and villages and then they come here acting like they own the place," said Lao Tse, a local merchant.
-"They're nothing but a bunch of drunken louts!"
+Locals are claiming that the or v Claws of the White Tiger are responsible for the It m violence.
+"They burn our tota crops and villages and thin then they come here acting dec like they own the place," mos said Lao Tse, a local retu "They're merchant.
+Son nothing but a bunch of the drunken louts!" the in ti